Key Concepts

 Projects (Flows)

 A Project is the complete canvas where you design your automation.
 It is the “blueprint” of your work and the main term we use in NappAI.
-We will sometimes refer to the internal logic of a project as a Flow.
-It contains all the components and the connections between them, representing the entire process from start to finish.
+We sometimes refer to the internal logic of a project as a Flow.
+It contains all the components and the connections between them, representing the complete process from start to finish.

 - Analogy: A Flow is the complete recipe for a meal.